Menu

 As a result, asbestos-related diseases continue to affect Libby residents and mine workers.
 The settlement compensated more than 1,000 victims.

-Mine workers may also qualify for compensation through other claim types.
+Mine workers may also qualify for other types of asbestos compensation as well.
 Mesothelioma lawyers can help victims understand if they are eligible for claims such as asbestos trust fund claims or workers’ compensation.

 04. Asbestos Safety

-In the 1980s, the U.S. implemented federal asbestos laws and regulations.
+In the 1980s, the United States began to implement federal asbestos laws and regulations.
 The Environmental Protection Agency (EPA) enforces many of these.
 The Occupational Safety and Health Administration (OSHA) enforces workplace standards.

 A specific U.S. Department of Labor (DOL) division oversees the mining industry.
 The Mine Safety and Health Administration (MSHA) works to improve safety for miners.
 MSHA analyzes data for safety practices, such as asbestos handling and disposal.

 As a result, the agency sometimes revises existing asbestos standards.
-In 2005 for example, MSHA proposed a lower limit for asbestos exposure levels while mining.
+In 2005, MSHA proposed a lower limit for asbestos exposure levels while mining.
 Strengthening asbestos restrictions may help protect mine workers from asbestos-related diseases.